aws-solutions-library-samples/guidance-for-building-a-poc-for-amazon-fsx-for-lustre/README.md

 #### Throughput testing

-1. Log into the EC2 instance that you installed the Lustre client on to.
+1. Log into the EC2 instance that you mounted the FSx file system on, using the **Session Manager** method show in this Guidance, or your own method.

-2. Install your application load testing tool, or run the below command to install FIO, as part of this PoC deployment.
+2. Install your application load testing tool, or run the below command to install **FIO** as part of this PoC deployment.

 ```bash
 sudo yum -y install fio